jodersky/scala-argparse/book/src/annotation.md

-In scala-argparse, nested commands use the same mechanism as single, top-level commands, with one small twist: instead of annotating a *method* with `command()`, you annotate a *class definition* (or a function that returns an instance of an annotated class).
+In scala-argparse, nested commands use the same mechanism as single, top-level commands, with one small twist: instead of annotating a *method* with `command()`, you annotate a *class definition* (or a method that returns an instance of a class containing other commands).
 This can be done recursively, and classes can declare parameters which can be referenced by child commands.

 E.g.